The definitive history of Passion Spent – by Patrick (the parrot)

 Is life really that short?
 Was the situation so dire?
 Couldn’t they have waited a fortnight?
 Well, who knows whether they did the right thing or not.
 What would you have done in their position?
 Or, perhaps more importantly, what would Mick have done if he’d been placed in the same position by one of the other members of the band?

-When you’re 17 and playing in a band, you know people, other musicians, who up to that point have only played their instruments in the privacy of their own bedroom; or who have dabbled with some mates in an ad-hoc fashion playing either the old rock’n’roll classics, or songs by the very latest, upcoming pop superheroes.
+When you’re 17 and playing in a band, you know people, other musicians, who up to that point have only played their instruments in the privacy of their own bedroom; or who have dabbled with some mates in an ad-hoc fashion playing either the old rock ‘n’ roll classics, or songs by the very latest, upcoming pop superheroes.
 Everyone who picks up a musical instrument has, somewhere in the folds of the frontal lobes of their cerebral hemispheres, the idea that one day they want to join a band.
 So when it was decided that a new drummer should be found, Ian and Dave had a few ideas about who that drummer might be.
 You see, since Dave, Ian and Jim were – as previously stated – band virgins (well, perhaps Jim wasn’t exactly a band virgin; but then has he ever been any kind of virgin?
 Sorry, excuse that.
-Just me being flippant; of course he has, hasn’t he?) they had no problem with the possibility that the new drummer might also be a band virgin.
+Just me being flippant; of course he has – hasn’t he?) they had no problem with the possibility that the new drummer might also be a band virgin.
 They didn’t feel the need to recruit an experienced musician with a proven track record when they themselves were so inexperienced.

 Step up to the mark young master Rick Wilkinson.

-After the Ferryboat Inn gig on 29 July, the band decided to curtail activity to allow Rick the rehearsal time necessary to fully learn the songs the band were playing at that time.
+After the Ferry Boat Inn gig on 29 July, the band decided to curtail activity to allow Rick the rehearsal time necessary to fully learn the songs the band were playing at that time.
 There were no further gigs until 8 September 1983, at the Endyke Hotel.

 Reliable and efficient transport arrangements are crucial to any gigging band; and when everyone is making their own way to gigs in separate vehicles, or by begged lifts from parents or relatives, there are more chances for the system to fail.
-I suppose it was always just a matter of time before such a critical failure affected Passion Spent.
+I suppose it was always just a matter of time before such a critical failure affected RIO.
 The ‘failure’ meant that Brian could no longer make his own way to gigs.
 Eventually, this forced the band to look for a new bass player.
 And guess what . . .
-Dave knew just the man for the job – another band virgin…
+Dave knew just the man for the job – another band virgin…(almost!)

 Watch this space for PART 4!!